Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-The Worker gets a BLT exporter that turns scan results into signed envelopes and POSTs them; if BLT is down, the Worker keeps going.
+Task:- Worker gets a BLT exporter that turns scan results into signed envelopes and POSTs them; if BLT is down, the Worker keeps going.

 - A `BLTExporter` class in BLT-NetGuardian Worker (`src/exporters/blt_exporter.py`) that maps Worker ScanResult to ztr-finding-1 envelopes, signs with HMAC-SHA256 using Cloudflare Workers stdlib (no heavy crypto libs), and POSTs to BLT `/api/ng/ingest` with retry/timeout.
 - An integration point in `src/worker.py` via `handle_result_ingestion()` that calls the exporter after KV storage, best-effort, so the Worker keeps going if BLT is unreachable.